<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1623785481019535&amp;ev=PageView&amp;noscript=1">

 How To Find The Right Underwater Connectors For Your Project

-To prevent that, let’s review the typical options available for underwater connectors, the benefits and shortcomings of each, and what considerations should be key to your decision-making process.
+To prevent unnecessary repairs, let’s review the typical options available for underwater cable connectors, the benefits and shortcomings of each, and what considerations should be key to your decision-making process.

-Underwater connectors, also known as wet-mate connectors, subsea connectors or marine connectors, are designed to be mated or unmated in wet environments and capable of withstanding the most extreme environments, from corrosive seawater and pressure to vibration and shock.
+Underwater connectors, also known as wet-mate connectors, subsea (electrical) connectors, or marine connectors, are designed to be mated or unmated in wet environments and are capable of withstanding the most extreme environments, from corrosive seawater and pressure to vibration and shock.

 A traditional underwater connector relies on a watertight seal.
-Several variations have been developed over time to achieve this, including:
+Several variations have been developed over time to achieve this, including the following.

 Rigid shell wet-mate connectors